unbxd/search-JS-library/docs/Events.md

 ### Arguments
 {: .no_toc }
-1.  `payload`: Any payload can be sent here .
+1.  `payload`: error object will be sent here by the sdk.

 ### Example usage
 {: .no_toc }